Feeld/junior-infra-task/ANSWERS.md

   Redis - There is an out of the box Zabbix [template](https://www.zabbix.com/integrations/redis) for Redis monitoring.
   RabbitMQ - Out of the box RabbitMQ intergration using a [template app](https://www.zabbix.com/integrations/rabbitmq).
   MongoDB - There are several Zabbix [plugins](https://www.zabbix.com/integrations/mongodb) available for monitoring MongoDB.

-  Zabbix has out of the box intergration soultions forhalf of the systems in the stack.

 Features: